Decision Making under Costly Sequential Information Acquisition: the Paradigm of Reversible and Irreversible Decisions: The general decision making model under costly sequential information

-We introduce a general decision making model with costly information acquisition and differential informational signals.
-Specifically, after her initial decision (between $A$ or $B)$, the DM\ starts using the chosen product, explores it and continues learning about it.
-For generality, we assume that, even at this stage, complete information about the product is not entirely accessible but, instead, the new informational signal is more accurate than the initial one.
+We specify a general setting for $V^A$ and $V^B$, as introduced in \eqref{G-general}, as follows.
+After the initial decision (between $A$ or $B)$, the DM begins using the chosen product, explores it and continues learning about it.
+For generality, we assume that, even at this stage, complete information about the product is not entirely accessible but, instead, a new informational signal is used which is, however, more accurate than the initial one.
 The DM\ has the optionality to return the product at a cost and replace it with the other one, and then the problem terminates.
 Otherwise, she retains the product that was chosen initially.

-To keep the analysis tractable, we assume that the known product $A$ is not returnable so the optionality to reverse the initial choice is available only if the DM first chooses the unknown product $B.$ This is done only for convenience as, mathematically, the analysis is the same, albeit more involved.
+To keep the analysis tractable, we assume that the known product $A$ is not returnable so the optionality to reverse the initial choice is available only if the DM firstly chooses the unknown product $B.$ This is done only for convenience as, mathematically, the analysis is the same, albeit more involved.